-Reports to the State Board for Educator Certification:
+Reports to the Texas Education Agency

+Policy DF

-The dismissal or resignation of a certified employee will be reported to the State Board for Educator Certification when the superintendent first learns about an alleged incident or conduct that involves the following:
+The dismissal of a certified employee must be reported to the Division of Investigations at TEA whenever the termination is based on a determination that the employee was involved in any of the following:

-- ❖ A reported criminal history; - ❖ Any form of sexual or physical abuse of a minor or any other illegal conduct with a student without regard to age; - Soliciting or engaging in sexual conduct or a romantic relationship with a student or minor; - ❖ The possession, transfer, sale, or distribution of a controlled substance; - ❖ The illegal transfer, appropriation, or expenditure of school property or funds; - ❖ An attempt by fraudulent or unauthorized means to obtain or alter any certificate or permit that would entitle the individual to a professional position or to receive additional compensation associated with a position; - ❖ Committing a crime on school property or at a school-sponsored event; and/or - Violating assessment instrument security procedures.
+- Any form of sexual or physical abuse of a minor, or any other unlawful conduct with a student or a minor - Soliciting or engaging in sexual conduct or a romantic relationship with a student or minor - ❖ The possession, transfer, sale, or distribution of a controlled substance

-Reports concerning court-ordered withholding
+- ❖ The illegal transfer, appropriation, or expenditure of district property or funds - An attempt by fraudulent or unauthorized means to obtain or alter any certificate or permit for the purpose of promotion or additional compensation - Committing a criminal offense or any part of a criminal offense on district property or at a school-sponsored event

+The superintendent is also required to notify TEA when a certified employee resigns and there is reasonable evidence that would support a recommendation to terminate employment because of the conduct listed above.

+The reporting requirements above are in addition to the superintendent's ongoing duty to notify TEA when a certified employee has a reported criminal history.
+"Reported criminal history" means any formal criminal justice system charges and dispositions including arrests, detentions, indictments, criminal information, convictions, deferred adjudications, and probations in any state or federal jurisdiction.

+Reports Concerning Court-Ordered Withholding